PGAN-Dev/PoracleJS/docs/MULTI_INSTANCE_SETUP.md

 This will install the `ioredis` package added to support multi-instance coordination.

-### 2. Configure Redis Connection
+### 2. Configure Your Existing config/local.json

-In your `config/local.json`, add the Redis configuration:
+**IMPORTANT**: You must already have a working `config/local.json` file with your Discord tokens, database settings, etc. Multi-instance support does NOT auto-create configs.

+Add these sections to your **existing** `config/local.json`:

 ```json
 {